kornelski/dssim/README.md

 Will output something like `0.2341` (smaller is better) followed by a filename.

-You can supply multiple filenames to compare them all with the first file.
+You can supply multiple filenames to compare them all with the first file:

+    dssim file.png modified1.png modified2.png modified3.png

+You can save an image visualising the difference between files to a file:

+    dssim -o difference.png file.png file-modified.png

 The `dssim.c` file is also usable as a C library.